Classic DOS Games

 I've tried to keep the legal stuff to a minimum, but a certain amount is necessary on any site for the author's protection.
 Some of it is just to make me feel good.

-Classic DOS Games reserves the right to modify or remove any post, or ban any member from the Forum without notice for any reason.
-Classic DOS Games reserves the right to change the terms and conditions of this site at any time without notice.
+RGB Classic Games reserves the right to modify or remove any post, or ban any member from the Forum without notice for any reason.
+RGB Classic Games reserves the right to change the terms and conditions of this site at any time without notice.

 Legal protections

-Although every effort has been made to ensure the accuracy of the information on this site, Classic DOS Games assumes no liability for damages of any kind which may occur as a result of any information on this site or the use of any program or resource listed, including this website itself and all related content.
+Although every effort has been made to ensure the accuracy of the information on this site, RGB Classic Games assumes no liability for damages of any kind which may occur as a result of any information on this site or the use of any program or resource listed, including this website itself and all related content.
 All software is the intellectual property of its respective owner.
-Classic DOS Games does not endorse and is not responsible for the content of any external website linked to from this site.
+RGB Classic Games does not endorse and is not responsible for the content of any external website linked to from this site.
 The opinions expressed in the Forum are the opinions of the post's author and do not necessarily reflect the opinions of this site.
-The DOS Games Compatibility Wiki is protected by the GNU Free Documentation License.
 Every reasonable effort is made to ensure that no post contains or links to any illegal, injurious or unauthorized content, while providing no guarantee or warranty of any kind.
 No computers were harmed in the making of this website.
 One graphics card got sick, but that's it.

 Thank you for visiting the site.